YunoHost/doc/pages/04.contribute/04.packaging_apps/15.quality_tests/03.ci_packagers/packaging_apps_ci.md

   default: '/packaging_apps_ci'
 ---

+!
+This page is outdated and should be reworked

 A continuous integration server is available for any packager willing to test an app with [Package_check](https://github.com/YunoHost/package_check).

 [ci-apps-dev](https://ci-apps-dev.yunohost.org?classes=btn,btn-lg,btn-primary)